jcordry/my_sfml_installer/README.md

 say by using the command line and a Makefile or by using codeblocks or some other way.

+**NOTE**:

-**Note**: this is heavily dependent on the versions of the softwares used.
+- This is heavily dependent on the versions of the softwares used.
 At this point in time the supported versions are exclusively:
+- SFML 2.1 works in the labs but not SFML 2.2 which would require another version of the Linux kernel which can not be installed in user space.
+So make sure your work is compatible with SFML 2.1.

 - GLEW 1.11
 - cmake 3.0.2